Leadership

 Q1: Why don’t action-reaction forces cancel each other?

-They act on different objects.
+Each force is applied to a different object.
 For example, when you push a wall, the wall pushes back, but these forces act on separate entities.

-Q2: How does a rocket move in space with no air to push against?
+Q2: How can a rocket travel in space where there is no air to push off of?

 Q3: Why does a gun recoil when fired?